lbbrhzn/ocpp/docs/user-guide.md

 OCPP integration can automatically detect supported measurands.
 However, some chargers have faulty firmware that causes the detection mechanism to fail.
 For such chargers, it is possible to disable automatic measurand detection and manually set the measurands to those supported by the charger.
 When set manually, selected measurands are not checked for compatibility with the charger and are requested from it.
 See below for OCPP compliance notes and charger-specific instructions in [supported devices](supported-devices).

 For chargers with multiple connectors (outlets), the OCPP integration will create one device per connector, named `charger Connector 1`, `charger Connector 2` etc. All measurands and other entities (buttons, numbers, switches, diagnostics sensors) that are connector-specific per the OCPP standard will be found on these devices.
+Maximum Current is station-wide: every charger has one slider on the charger device, with default entity id `number.<cpid>_maximum_current`, regardless of its connector count.
+See the Maximum Current upgrade notes in the [charge automation guide](Charge_automation) for changes to existing entities and charger compatibility.

 ## Removing a charge point